DNNCommunity/DNNDocs/content/getting-started/setup/telerik-removal/index.md

 Navigate to `Settings > Extensions (Providers)` in the `Persona Bar` and uninstall the `RadEditor Manager` extension.
 Be sure to check the `Delete Files` checkbox.
 NOTE: Not all installations will have this extension installed.

 ### Step 15
-Navigate to `Settings > Extensions (Providers)` in the `Persona Bar` and uninstall any `Telerik` related extension(s).
+Navigate to `Settings > Extensions (Providers)` in the `Persona Bar` and uninstall the  `Telerik Editor Provider` extension.
 Be sure to check the `Delete Files` checkbox.
 NOTE: Not all installations will have these extension installed.

 ### Step 16
 Open the `SiteUrls.config` file within the site root and search for "Telerik".
 Delete all rewrite rules, `<RewriteRule>...</RewriteRule>`, that reference it.